 We completed our loop by following East Beach Blvd. and then took State Park Road 2.
 The total distance for this ride was 8.86 miles.

 If you’re looking to walk, jog, or go for a ride these trails offer some beautiful scenic views.
 This is a great place to turn your kids loose on a bike as there is no worry about cars.
 Not up for an 8-mile ride?
 No worries.
-Take a map and go as short or long as you would like.
+Take a map and go as long as you would like.
 Just have fun… Go Explore!